There are techniques

 Temperature-controlled wine coolers -- basically, small refrigerators with glass doors -- which can hold up to a dozen or more bottles are generally available for less than $US200.
 Racks,

 cabinets and cellars come in all sizes (you'll even find some to fit in a tiny

 city studio apartment.)

 Or, if you're ready to get seriously into wine collecting, try outsourcing a cellar.
 You can always trust your prized wines to professional wine storage

 warehouses with some offering white-glove service delivery at your beck and call.

 More about wine cellars around the Web:

-investing in racks, coolers and other equipment, think about what wines you'll
+investing in racks, coolers and other equipment, check out the basics from Wikipedia.

 Cache Wine Cabinet Storage Guide - Le Cache makes wine racks and storage cabinets.

 Their site has some good information on storing wine and storage systems as well